Stockton Flyer

-The Stockton Flyer is a kinetic sculpture in Stockton-on-Tees, County Durham.
+The Stockton Flyer is a kinetic sculpture in Stockton-on-Tees, County Durham, England.
 It is a stylised depiction of the Locomotion No. 1, which first arrived in Stockton in 1825, and, as part of the Stockton and Darlington Railway had a large impact on the town.
 The sculpture rises from within a stone plinth at 1 p.m. every day and moves, emits smokes, and sounds a whistle.
 It was designed and built by Rob Higgs and was unveiled on 12 June 2016.

 Description

 The sculpture is normally hidden within a stone plinth near Stockton-on-Tees Town Hall.
 The sculpture is a stylised steam locomotive, inspired by George and Robert Stephenson's Locomotion No. 1.
-At 1 p.m. each day the sculpture emerges from the plinth, moves, blows its whistle and emits smoke.
+At 1:06 p.m. each day, (the delayed arrival time of the Locomotive), the sculpture emerges from the plinth, moves, blows its whistle and emits smoke.
 When fully emerged, the sculpture measures 7 m in height, including the plinth.